numEricL/table.vim/README.md

 ## Keybindings

-Auto-alignment, navigational, and text object keybindings are mapped by default.
+Auto-alignment, navigational, and text object keybindings are mapped by default in a context-aware manner.
+They only activate when the cursor is on a table line, otherwise, your existing key maps work normally.

-<Plug> mappings are available.
-Keybindings for table actions are not provided
+To disable all default mappings, use the `disable_mappings` configuration option.
+Maps can be customized with the available `<Plug>` mappings.

-but can be added easily:
+Keybindings for table actions are not provided but can be added easily:

 ```vim
 " Example mappings (add to vimrc/init.vim)